tangollama/cis411_lab1/labreports/LAB_eric-weischedel.md

 ![Final architecture diagram](images/loadbalancing.jpg)

 2. Augment/improve the assignment.
 Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.

+It took me a while to figure out what to do for the models, views, and controllers.
+I did not fully understand what the purpose of each element of MVC was, so it was hard to come up with them without any help.
+I could look at the lecture slides but they are pretty high-level.
+I suggest adding some form of guidance for that part, perhaps one model, view, and controller could be filled in for us.